 Kathleen D. Noble directed the Center from 2000-2008.
 Dr. Noble is currently a Professor of Women Studies at the University of Washington.
 She first joined the Robinson Center in 1989 as the Psychologist and Assistant Director for the Early Entrance Program.
 She has been on the University of Washington faculty since 1990.
 Dr. Noble received a Ph.D. from the University of Washington in Counseling Psychology in 1984, and has also studied at the University of Oxford, the University of London, the University of Massachusetts, and Regis College.
 Dr. Noble’s research focuses on issues of highly capable women and adolescents, the ways in which talents and gifts shape women’s lives in ways that are distinct from men, the efficacy of early entrance to college and university, and the relationship of spirituality to resilience and psychological health.
 She is the author and editor of several books and research articles, and has lectured throughout the US and abroad about the psycho-social needs of gifted individuals.

-John D. Sahr, Associate Dean of Undergraduate Academic Affairs at the University of Washington, served as the Robinson Center’s interim Director from 2008 to 2010.
+John D. Sahr, served as the Robinson Center’s interim Director from 2008 to 2010 while acting as Associate Dean of Undergraduate Academic Affairs at the University of Washington.
 He is a professor of Electrical Engineering and Adjunct Professor of Earth and Space Science.
 He has a long interest in Science, Technology, Engineering, and Math (STEM) education.
 Dr. Sahr is an internationally recognized expert in the field of passive radar, and studies ionospheric turbulence with radio waves.
 He has authored many articles and book chapters about ionospheric physics, and passive radar technology.
 He has provided summer research experiences for high school students, and has provided Honors projects for Electrical Engineering students who have come from the Robinson Center.
 Dr. Sahr has served as the Associate Chair for Education in the Department of Electrical Engineering, and also sits on the Board of Trustees of the Evergreen School.